umccr/infrastructure/cdk/apps/dev_worker/README.md

 cdk deploy -c "STACK_NAME=alexis-unique-stack" -c "EC2_TYPE=t2.micro"
 ```

-Notes:
+## Terminating an instance / Destroying a stack.
+Check the context file (`cdk.json`) and ensure the STACK_NAME is that of the one you wish to destroy.
-You will need to use this same STACK_NAME parameter when destroying the stack
+If not, you will need to specify the STACK_NAME parameter when destroying the stack.
 i.e:
 ```cdk
 cdk destroy -c "STACK_NAME=alexis-unique-stack"